 It generates SPIT via VoIP PBX (SIP Proxy) and the attack thereupon can run against anything that is available behind the Proxy, theoretically involving not only IP phones but also ordinary phones and the whole telephone world.
-As well as in Direct mode in Proxy mode on Fig. 2, it is also necessary to fill in compulsory information needed to create the SPIT attack.
-In addition, it is necessary to obtain a user account because a successful registration at SIP Registrar is required before the calls via SIP Proxy can be performed.
-It is the main difference between Direct and Proxy modes.
-The attacker should obtain a valid account at SIP Proxy.
-There exist many ways how to obtain the username and password, for example applications Cain and Abel or SIPcrack.
-Both applications are a tool for sniffing and cracking the digest authentication [3] which is used in the SIP protocol.
+As well as in Direct mode in Proxy mode on Fig. 7, it is also necessary to fill in compulsory information needed to create the SPIT attack.

-Fig. 2.
+Figure 7.
 SPITFILE in Proxy Mode